Important To Note about the Hebrews' Lunar Calendar

 The harvest-sickle would not be put to the standing grain before the grain is ready to be harvested.
 Neither would the harvest be put on hold, potentially for weeks, past the time the grain is harvest-ready.
 God's statement is clear: The seven-week count to Pentecost begins with the first harvested barley, and has no association with the Passover Festival, or its Feast of Unleavened Bread.
 Do we really need more than this?

-Note 1: Because we cannot know when the first fruits of the barley harvest would have been harvest-ready in any given year, we cannot program the First Fruits Moed into our computerized representation of the Hebrew Calendar in a way that will account for this uncertainty.
-So unfortunately we must anchor it in some other way.
+Note 1: Because we cannot know when the first fruits of the barley harvest would have been harvest-ready in any given year, we cannot program the date of the First Fruits Moed into our computerized representation of the Hebrew Calendar, in a way that will account for this variability.
+We must assign the date for First Fruits based on the best criteria available.

 Many think that this method is incorrect and that First Fruits should be strictly dated relative to other springtime celebrations.
-Supported by reasons given above, we will choose to go by what the Bible has to say.
-And as we saw above, the Bible connects First Fruits to barley ripeness and to the day after the weekly Sabbath, not a yearly one.
+Supported by reasons given above, I have choosen to go by what the Bible has to say.
+And as we saw above, the Bible connects First Fruits to barley ripeness and to the day after the weekly Sabbath, not a yearly Sabbath.
 On another related point, many (almost all) state that there are seven Feasts while, as we will now also see, the Bible clearly says there are three.
 We will follow the Bible in this case also.

-Fulfilling the Scriptures, Jesus died at Passover, Nisan 14, and resurrected three days later at First Fruits on Nisan 17, a Sunday, and so the day which begins the 50-day count to Pentecost.
-It is interesting that, because this was a Sunday, the Feast of Pentecost occurred precisely 50 days (representing One Jubilee) after His resurrection.
+Note 2: Fulfilling the Scriptures, Jesus died at Passover, Nisan 14, and resurrected three days later at First Fruits on Nisan 17, a Sunday, and so He rose on the actual day which begins the 50-day count to Pentecost.
+It is interesting that, because this was a Sunday and no delay was needed to begin the 50-day count, the Feast of Pentecost occurred precisely 50 days (inclusively counted, representing One Jubilee) after Jesus' resurrection.
 If He had risen on any other day of the week this would not have been the case.
 Because Nisan 17 is a Sunday in 33AD, and it is not a Sunday in the nearby surrounding years, this is another evidence for 33AD as the year of crucifixion.

 ________